-Beneath the fully restored sheds A-D will sit a major new belowground operational area, separating the market's busy service zones from customers.
+Beneath the fully restored sheds A-D will sit a major new below-ground operational area, separating the market's busy service zones from customers.
 Traders will receive enhanced amenities in the form of new back-of-house facilities, such as showers, toilets, break-out space, loading areas and storage.
-Following trader feedback and requests, belowground customer car parking will also be explored.
-We will ensure that these works are respectful to this historic section of the market.
-This includes a commitment that the development of the below-ground market operational area, and any related construction, will not take place within three metres of the Aboriginal section of the former Old Melbourne Cemetery.
+Belowground customer car parking will also be explored.

-Below ground we'll create spaces to support the movement of goods and produce in line with the City of Melbourne's Last Kilometre Freight Plan.
+There'll also be spaces to support the movement of goods and produce in line with the City of Melbourne's Last Kilometre Freight Plan.